Glibc: History

 The GNU C Library is a wrapper around the system calls of the Linux kernel.

 The Linux kernel and GNU C Library together form the Linux API.
 After compilation, the binaries offer an ABI.

 The glibc project was initially written mostly by Roland McGrath, working for the Free Software Foundation (FSF) in the summer of 1987 as a teenager.
 In February 1988, FSF described glibc as having nearly completed the functionality required by ANSI C. By 1992, it had the ANSI C-1989 and POSIX.1-1990 functions implemented and work was under way on POSIX.2.
 In September 1995 Ulrich Drepper made his first contribution to the glibc and by 1997 most commits were made by him.
 Drepper held the maintainership position for many years and until 2012 accumulated 63% of all commits to the project.

 In May 2009, glibc was migrated to a Git repository.

 In 2010, a licensing issue was resolved which was caused by the Sun RPC implementation in glibc that was not GPL compatible.
 It was fixed by re-licensing the Sun RPC components under the BSD license.

 In 2014, glibc suffered from an ABI breakage bug on s390.

 In July 2017, 30 years after he started glibc, Roland McGrath announced his departure, "declaring myself maintainer emeritus and withdrawing from direct involvement in the project.
 These past several months, if not the last few years, have proven that you don't need me anymore".

 In 2018, maintainer Raymond Nicholson removed a joke about abortion from the glibc source code.
 It was restored later by Alexandre Oliva after Richard Stallman demanded to have it returned.
+The joke was subsequently removed in the 2.31 release.

 In 2021, the copyright assignment requirement to the Free Software Foundation was removed from the project.